-- 11 Think about a friend.
+- 12 Think about a friendship you have.
 Make notes on the points below.
-Then describe this person to your partner.

-- how you met and how long you've been friends

-- where and how often you see them

-- their current work or studies

-- their personality and why you like them

-- in what ways you are similar or different

-- what things you do together or have done recently
+Then describe this person to your partner. - how you met and how long you've been friends - where and how often you see them - their current work or studies - their personality and why you like them - · in what ways you are similar or different - what things you do together or have done recently

 I've known Nguyen for about five years.
-We met at the restaurant where she works.
+We met at the restaurant she works at.